TeamREPENTOGON/REPENTOGON/docs/docs/Game.md

 ___
 ### IsRerun () {: aria-label='Functions' }
 #### boolean IsRerun ( ) {: .copyable aria-label='Functions' }
+Returns `true` if the current run is a rerun.

 ___
 ### SetColorModifier () {: aria-label='Functions' }